Operators Set Agenda For New SON DG

 While acknowledging the appropriateness of Salim’s appointment as SON DG at a time like this, taking cognisance of his robust profile which places him at a vantage position to carry out this critical assignment, the stakeholders have also set what some of them described as ‘the urgent agenda’ Salim needs to focus on as he kicks the ball rolling.

-LCCI, in its congratulatory message, wished the new DG a successful tenure.
-As the Director-General of LCCI, Muda Yusuf puts it, “We congratulate the new DG, Alhaji Farouk Salim, on his assumption of office and on behalf of Lagos Chamber of Commerce and Industry; we like to extend our best wishes to him for a successful tenure.
-We also like to assure him of the support of the LCCI in the discharge of his responsibility of ensuring compliance and ensuring that Nigerians enjoy the benefits of quality and standard products.
-We expect he consolidates the gains made by his predecessor.”

-According to Yusuf, “The key areas the new SON DG should focus on first include, deepening of intelligence; this is because without intelligence, the enforcers cannot catch up with the criminals that perpetuate the production and importation of substandard products.
+According to Muda Yusuf, Director General, Lagos Chamber of Commerce and Industry(LCCI), “The key areas the new SON DG should focus on first include, deepening of intelligence; this is because without intelligence, the enforcers cannot catch up with the criminals that perpetuate the production and importation of substandard products.
 So, strengthening of intelligence is very crucial and this requires support of and collaboration of the private sector.

 “We will also like to see better logistics for the staff and better security for them, because the task of stopping the criminal elements involved in the production and circulation of substandard products is a very risky assignment.
 So to primarily reduce the risks involved, the new DG will need to collaborate with the security agencies to provide adequate security cover for the officials of SON.